Get insider access

 3. Best Wired Gaming Headset Under $100

-If you're looking to avoid latency issues or want a better audio quality experience, the SteelSeries Arctis Nova 3 is the best headset under $100 with a wired design that we've tested.
-These over-ears offer some customization features, like programmable RGB lighting on the ear cups and a parametric EQ with presets when connected via PC.
-You can use them via wired USB cable or analog cable.
+If you want to avoid latency issues or have a better audio quality experience, the SteelSeries Arctis Nova 3 is the best wired gaming headset we've tested in the sub-$100 range.
+These over-ears offer some customization features, like programmable RGB lighting on the ear cups and a parametric EQ with presets when connected via a PC.
+You can use them via a wired USB cable or analog cable.
 We noticed a warping sound with our unit, but this only occurred using the USB connection, not via analog.

-While picks like the Logitech G535 LIGHTSPEED Wireless offer low wireless latency, using the analog cable with these headphones virtually eliminates latency, making them a good choice if you're concerned about audio-syncing issues.
+While picks like the Turtle Beach Stealth 600 (Gen 3) Wireless offer low wireless latency, using the analog cable with these headphones virtually eliminates latency, making them a good choice if you're concerned about audio-syncing issues.
 They have a warm sound profile, with a touch of extra bass to help emphasize sound effects, like footsteps, when gaming.
 Dialogue and soundtracks are understandable but very dull and veiled.
-Luckily, their in-app graphic EQ and presets can help you customize the mix how you'd like.
+Luckily, their in-app graphic EQ and presets can help you customize the mix to suit your preferences.

 While comfortable, their ski-band headband design doesn't reproduce a consistent fit, position, or seal, so take the time to ensure they're sitting well on your head before booting up your game.
 Despite their closed-back design, their soundstage feels wide and somewhat open.
 Their boom mic also captures speech well, but if you want an even better mic performance, check out the HyperX Cloud 2/Cloud II.
-Their boom mic performs significantly better for noise handling, which is great if gaming in a noisy environment.
+Their boom mic is significantly better at separating your voice from any sounds around you, which is great if you're gaming in a noisy environment.
 However, they don't have any customization features to adjust their sound.

 See our review